Reliability engineering: Reliability organizations

 Systems of any significant complexity are developed by organizations of people, such as a commercial company or a government agency.
 The reliability engineering organization must be consistent with the company's organizational structure.
 For small, non-critical systems, reliability engineering may be informal.
 As complexity grows, the need arises for a formal reliability function.
 Because reliability is important to the customer, the customer may even specify certain aspects of the reliability organization.

 There are several common types of reliability organizations.
 The project manager or chief engineer may employ one or more reliability engineers directly.
 In larger organizations, there is usually a product assurance or specialty engineering organization, which may include reliability, maintainability, quality, safety, human factors, logistics, etc. In such case, the reliability engineer reports to the product assurance manager or specialty engineering manager.

 In some cases, a company may wish to establish an independent reliability organization.
 This is desirable to ensure that the system reliability, which is often expensive and time-consuming, is not unduly slighted due to budget and schedule pressures.
 In such cases, the reliability engineer works for the project day-to-day, but is actually employed and paid by a separate organization within the company.

 Because reliability engineering is critical to early system design, it has become common for reliability engineers, however, the organization is structured, to work as part of an integrated product team.

 Education

 Some universities offer graduate degrees in reliability engineering.
-Other reliability professionals typically have a physics degree from a university or college program.
+Other reliability professionals typically have an engineering, statistics, math, or physics degree from a university or college program.
 Many engineering programs offer reliability courses, and some universities have entire reliability engineering programs.
 A reliability engineer must be registered as a professional engineer by the state or province by law, but not all reliability professionals are engineers.
 Reliability engineers are required in systems where public safety is at risk.
 There are many professional conferences and industry training programs available for reliability engineers.
 Several professional organizations exist for reliability engineers, including the American Society for Quality Reliability Division (ASQ-RD), the IEEE Reliability Society, the American Society for Quality (ASQ), and the Society of Reliability Engineers (SRE).

-A group of engineers have provided a list of useful tools for reliability engineering.
-These include: PTC Windchill software, RAM Commander software, RelCalc software, Military Handbook 217 (Mil-HDBK-217), 217Plus and the NAVMAT P-4855-1A manual.
-Analyzing failures and successes coupled with a quality standards process also provides systemized information to making informed engineering designs.